 Burning Rubber: A burnt rubbery smell could be occurring from an overworn or loose hose grinding against pulleys.
 However, it can also be related to transmission or engine issues.

-Rotten Eggs: If you detect this nasty stench, it is probably a catalytic converter issue.
+Rotten Eggs: Why does my car smell like rotten eggs?
+If you detect this nasty stench, it is probably a catalytic converter issue.
 The converter is most likely not able to process hydrogen sulfide in the exhaust.

 If you've noticed any of these odd scents around your car, please don't avoid it.
 Instead, have it diagnosed and repaired by our team of certified technicians.
 Give us a call, schedule online or visit Pickering's Auto Service today.